nisargbanker-prompt/MultiBLECommunication/README.md

 ```

 ## Usage
+### Initialization:
 Initialize the library in your Application class.
+* In your application class, initialize the library:
 ```java
 PromptBLE.init(applicationContext)
 ```

+### BLE Service:
-You can start the BLE service when you want to use a Bluetooth connection.
+* Start the BLE service when you need to use a Bluetooth connection:
 ```java
 PromptUtils.startBLEService(this);
 ```

-Scan devices
+### Scanning for Devices:
+* Use the `scanBLEDevices` method to scan for nearby BLE devices:
 ```java
 PromptUtils.scanBLEDevices()
 ```

-Observe Devices.
+### Observing Devices:
+* Subscribe to the `asyncDevices` observable to observe discovered devices.
 ```java
 PromptUtils.asyncDevices.observeForever {
             //device = it
         }
 ```

-Connect and hold the BLE key that you provided in the function below for more functions.
+### Connecting and Managing BLE Keys:
+* Connect to a specific device by providing its key and a callback object.
 ```java
 PromptUtils.setOnClickOfBluetoothDevice(key = "BLE1", bleObject)
 ```

-Observe connection states using the below method.
+* The `bleObject` will be used for further interaction with the connected device.

+### Observing Connection State:
+* Use the `selectedGattFlow` flow to observe changes in the connection state:
 ```java
 lifecycleScope.launch {
             PromptUtils.selectedGattFlow.collectLatest {